KedarPanchal/Text2Phone/README.md

 # Text2Phone
-A Java program that enables sending files from your PC to your phone using SMS Gateways.
+A Java program that enables sending files from your PC to your phone using MMS Gateways.

 # Table of contents
 - [Usage](#usage)